Previous newsletters are posted HERE

-The ski lessons of the SDP program are going ahead for the 2022 – 2023 season.
+The ski lessons of the SDP program are going ahead for the 2023 – 2024 season.
 Lessons are expected to start in early January.
-Our program is now fully booked (December 2022)
+Enrollment has now ended on December 9.

 The Skill Development Program offered to our young skiers by the Fernie Nordic Society was actually developed by the nation-wide organization Nordiq Canada.
 The program is standardized across the country.
 All our volunteer coaches are trained according to the established structure to provide a consistent level of training to our skiers.

 The levels in the program are aimed at the various age groups: